mptre/robsd/README.md

 ### robsd

 [robsd(8)](robsd)
 builds a release according to the release process.
-Some of its features worth
-mentioning:
+Some of its noteworthy features:

 * The changes since the last build according to CVS is turned into a readable log, similar to the format seen on the *-changes mailing